 \subsection{Analytical Results}

 We show that if an SPNE exists, it would be one of the five possible strategies each of which we explicitly characterize.
-In some of these strategies, the CP offers her content on only the non-neutral ISP, and in the rest she offers her content on both ISPs.
-In addition, in one of the outcomes, all EUs pay the Internet access fee to the non-neutral ISP, i.e. the neutral ISP is driven out of the market.
-However, in the rest, both ISPs receive a positive share of EUs, i.e. both ISPs are active.
-In addition, by providing specific instances, we shows that an SPNE does not always exist.
+We also show that an SPNE does not always exist.

-We prove that when EUs have sufficiently low \emph{inertia} for ISPs, i.e. when the preferences are ``relatively" small and do not over rule major discrepancies on price and quality, the game has a unique SPNE.
-In this SPNE, the CP offers her content with premium quality on the non-neutral ISP while she does not offer her content on the neutral ISP, to attract all EUs to the non-neutral ISP on which users can receive a better quality.
+We prove that when EUs have sufficiently low \emph{inertia} for ISPs, i.e. when the preferences are ``relatively" small and do not overrule major discrepancies on price and quality, the SPNE is unique.
+In this SPNE, the CP offers her content with premium quality on the non-neutral ISP while she does not offer her content on the neutral ISP, to push all EUs to the non-neutral ISP which provides a better quality.
 Thus, the neutral ISP would be driven out of the market.
-This implies that when inertias are small, upon switching to a non-neutral regime by an ISP, the neutral ISPs are forced to either leave the market or adopt a non-neutral regime.

 We also consider the case that EUs have sufficiently high inertia for at least one of the ISPs, and EUs cannot easily switch between ISPs.
-This case often happens in practice in the Internet market, e.g. when ISPs bundle Internet access with other services (e.g. cable, phone).
-In this case, an EU may incur additional expenses for other services if she buys Internet access from another ISP.
-Another example of high inertia of EUs is the case in which EUs require different devices to access the Internet through different ISPs (e.g. different devices for cable and DSL services), i.e. high set up costs.
-We prove that there exists a unique SPNE with a non-neutral outcome, and we explicitly characterize the SPNE.
-In the unique SPNE, both ISPs are active, and the CP offers her content with free quality on the neutral ISP and with premium quality on the non-neutral ISP.
+We prove that there exists a unique SPNE with a non-neutral outcome; in it both ISPs receive a positive share of EUs, i.e., both are active, and the CP offers her content with free quality on the neutral ISP and with premium quality on the non-neutral ISP.

-In addition, we consider a benchmark case in which both ISPs are neutral.
-In this case, we prove that there exists a unique SPNE, in which the CP offers her content over both ISPs with free quality, and both ISPs would be active.
-We use the results of this case as a benchmark for assessing the extent of benefit of switching to non-neutrality for different entities of the market.
+We also consider a benchmark case in which both ISPs are neutral, and prove that there exists a unique SPNE, in which the CP offers her content over both ISPs with free quality, and both ISPs are active.
+The results in the benchmark case helps us assess the extent of benefit of switching to non-neutrality for different entities of the market.